KiandaBPM/docs/content/docs/platform/pages/link.md

        2. Select the Kianda **process** that you want to open when the user clicks on the Link widget.
 You can type the start of a process name into the field so the drop-down list is filtered to show processes starting with that letter or word.

-          In our example, we will select the 'Annual leave request and approval process' as the **Target process** for our new **Link widget**; this will mean that a new instance of the Annual Leave request form will open when the user clicks on the 'Start New Process' Link widget button on the dashboard.
+          In our example, we will select the '**Annual leave request and approval process**' as the **Target process** for our new **Link widget**; this will mean that a new instance of the 'Annual Leave request form' will open when the user clicks on the 'Start New Process' Link widget button on the dashboard.

        3. If you want the process to open in a pop-up dialog box without the user leaving the dashboard page, select the **Show in dialog?** checkbox.
 Otherwise, the user will be brought directly into the first form in the process that you have linked to.